btorreskunai/Kunai-handbook/2. Policies & Procedures/K. Promotions, Transfers & Business Opportunities.md

 ## Promotions

-Favorable performance evaluations may lead to, but do not guarantee, an increase in salary or a promotion.
+A promotion occurs when an employee moves to a position that is at a higher salary grade.
+Kunai encourages qualified employees to apply for open positions within our organization that would advance their professional careers or broaden the scope of their work experience.
+In addition to an employee applying for a new position, a favorable performance evaluation may lead to, but does not guarantee, a promotion or increase in salary.
 Salary increases and promotions are solely within the discretion of Kunai and depend upon many factors.

 ## Transfers

+A transfer occurs when an employee moves to a position that is at the same, or sometimes lower, salary grade.
 Kunai recognizes that employee motivation, productivity, and retention are dependent upon people working in jobs that are well suited to their interests, and therefore offers and encourages internal transfer opportunities for employees.
 Likewise, Managers should be supportive of emplopyees who have the desire to enhance their skills or develop new competencies to pursue different or greater responsibilities internally.

 To be eligible for transfer, an employee must: